 A challenging outlook for Nazarbayev’s successor

 On the surface, President Nazarbayev’s shock resignation presents an opportunity for Kazakhstan to breakout of the economic stagnation the country is in.
-The country faces significant economic headwinds as it has failed to diversify from its reliance on oil in past decades.
+Kazakhstan's economy faces significant headwinds as it has failed to diversify from its reliance on oil in past decades.

-The downturn since the global financial crisis in the late noughties reflect deep structural challenges, including state dominance of the economy and the privileged position of politically connected businesses.
+The downturn since the global financial crisis in the late noughties reflects deep structural challenges, including state dominance of Kazakhstan's economy and the privileged position of politically connected businesses.
 A change of leadership presents an opportunity to address head on such challenges.

 A further challenge to the Kazakh authorities is a restive public.
 Anti-government protests have increasingly forced Nazarbayev and the government to re-act to public concerns in an attempt to appear responsive to popular demands.